Connect to Services

 - Connecting and accompaniment to legal, housing or health services

-- Coordinating academic considerations and workplace accomodations
+- Coordinating academic considerations and workplace accommodations

 - Connecting to financial support